altwright/EZRDeploy/README.md

 ## Build Instructions

 Will only build on Windows systems.
+It has only been tested to work within the [Windows 11 Lab Deployment Kit](https://info.microsoft.com/ww-landing-windows-11-office-365-lab-kit.html) from the Domain Controller VM.

 In the root directory install the Python dependencies within a virtual environment: